Ever Feel Like You Just…Drift Off in Therapy?

 Practical Tips For Managing Dissociation In Therapy

-If you find yourself dissociating during therapy, there are practical steps you can take to manage it and stay connected.
-Here are some tips to help:
+If you notice yourself dissociating during therapy, don’t worry.
+There are practical steps you can take to stay grounded and connected.
+Here are some helpful tips to guide you:

-• Communicate With Your Therapist: Let your therapist know if you feel like you’re “zoning out” or losing focus.
-They can adjust the pace or guide you through grounding exercises to help you stay present.
+- Talk Openly With Your Therapist: If you notice yourself zoning out or losing focus, say so.
+Your therapist can slow down or guide you through grounding exercises to help you stay present.

-• Use Grounding Techniques: Practice grounding methods during and outside of therapy.
-These could include focusing on your breath, placing your feet firmly on the ground, or holding a textured object like a stress ball to anchor yourself.
+- Try Grounding Techniques: Practice simple methods like focusing on your breath, feeling your feet on the floor, or holding a textured object like a stress ball to anchor yourself.

-• Set Small Goals: If discussing certain topics feels overwhelming, ask your therapist to break them down into smaller, more manageable pieces.
-This can make the process feel less daunting.
+- Set Small, Manageable Goals: If a topic feels too overwhelming, ask your therapist to break it into smaller pieces.
+Taking it step by step makes the process less scary.

-• Bring Comfort Items: Having a small, comforting object—like a favorite scarf or a grounding stone—can provide a sense of safety and help you feel more secure during therapy.
+- Bring Comfort Items: Having a small, familiar object like a favorite scarf or grounding stone can help you feel safe and secure during sessions.

-• Create a Signal With Your Therapist: Establish a non-verbal cue, like raising your hand, to let your therapist know when you need to pause or take a break if you feel dissociation creeping in.
+- Create a Signal With Your Therapist: Agree on a simple nonverbal cue, like raising your hand, to let your therapist know you need a pause or break when dissociation starts.

 Final Thoughts